-Unless they are already ex-officio members of the Governing Body under some other provision of the Constitution, the Chairman and Deputy Chairman of the Representative Body shall be ex-officio members of the Governing Body.
+Unless they are already ex-officio members of the Governing Body under some other provision of the Constitution, the Chair and Deputy Chair of the Representative Body shall be ex-officio members of the Governing Body.

-4.1 The Governing Body shall co-opt as members:
+4.1 The members of Governing Body shall co-opt as members (by way of election):

-4.1.2 twelve lay persons of whom at least six shall be under the age of thirty years at the time of their co-option.
+4.1.2 six lay persons whoshall be under the age of thirty years at the time of their co-option.

-4.2 Any casual vacancy created by the resignation, expulsion, disqualification or death of a co-opted member, shall be filled by the Governing Body co-opting a person who shall possess qualifications for membership similar to those possessed by the member in whose place such person is co-opted.
+4.3 Any casual vacancy created by the resignation, expulsion, disqualification or death of a member elected pursuant to regulation 4.1 shall be filled by a byelection.

 5.1 For the election of clerical and lay members, each Diocesan Conference: